abajcsy/human-robot-interaction/faq.md

 After you know what you want to communicate, then you can focus on making the figure aesthetically pretty.
 This will save you a lot of time when generating a pretty figure.

 If you are still unsure about the “process” of making pretty figures, read Andrea’s paper [“An Optimal Control Approach to Graphic Design”](https://cmu-intentlab.github.io/pdf/bajcsy-SIGBOVIK.pdf).

+## Is there a textbook for the class?

+There is no official textbook for the class, but the foundations of this class draw upon topics covered by the following excellent textbooks:

+* **Artificial Intelligence: A Modern Approach** by Russell and Norvig
+* **Reinforcement Learning** by Sutton and Barto
+* **Probabilistic Robotics** by Thrun, Burgard, Fox
+* **Dynamic Noncooperative Game Theory** by Başar and Olsder
+* **Humans and Automation** by Sheridan